-According to IMF figures, net general-government debt remains well under control at 8.8% of GDP in 2015.
-The equivalent rate in the UK was 80.3% and in the United States it was 79.9%.
-During the review period, economic growth has been relatively strong and inflation has remained under control.
+According to IMF figures, net general-government debt remained well under control at 8.8% of GDP in 2015.
+The equivalent rate in the United Kingdom was 80.3% and in the United States it was 79.9% for the same year.
+During the review period, economic growth has been relatively strong, and inflation has remained under control.
 Economic recovery from the global economic crisis has been driven by exports and the rebuilding of Christchurch.
-However, although the New Zealand economy endured the world financial crisis comparatively well, the government has been forced to prioritize budgetary policy at the cost of other reform projects.
-Hence, fiscal austerity policies are widening the socioeconomic gap between the rich and poor, despite the relatively strong performance of many macroeconomic indicators.
+However, although the New Zealand economy came through the world financial crisis comparatively well, the government was forced to prioritize budgetary policy at the cost of other reform projects.
+As a result and despite strong performance in terms of macroeconomic indicators, fiscal austerity policies have widened the socioeconomic gap between the rich and poor.

-In the lead-up to the last general election in 2014, the rise in levels of child poverty became a particularly salient issue.
-Although both the private and public sectors have attempted to ameliorate this problem, close to one in three children were defined as living in poverty by the end of 2015.
-The government is aware that inequality, especially its negative effects on levels of child poverty, is likely to be a major issue in the 2017 election.
+In the lead-up to the 2017 election, the rise in levels of child poverty became a particularly salient issue, with close to one in three children being defined as living in poverty.
+In response, the government introduced a number of initiatives to combat the problem.

 Long-term policy challenges have not changed during the review period.
 First, New Zealand's economic well-being strongly depends on developing a larger, more highly skilled and better paid workforce.
 This will require new initiatives and further investment in education and training, as well as a stronger commitment to research and development.
 Recent trends in immigration and employment have been positive, particularly employment rates in Auckland, the largest metropolitan area.
-While the construction boom in Christchurch is slowing, it continues to attract large numbers of skilled workers.
-Although New Zealand has been relatively successful in integrating immigrants, more investment is required to promote education outcomes and skills training within the Maori and Pasifika populations.
+Currently, the construction boom has created a demand for skilled labor that has yet to be met.
+Whereas New Zealand has demonstrated relative success with integrating immigrants, greater investment is needed to advance improved education outcomes and skills training among the Maori and Pasifika populations.
 New Zealand also needs to develop stronger links with its neighbors in the Pacific region.

 Despite the government's decision to withdraw from its Kyoto obligations, New Zealand's own vulnerability to the consequences of climate change were recognized in its endorsement of the objectives of the United Nations Climate Change Conference in Paris in October 2016.
+The new government has expressed a strong commitment to addressing the causes and effects of climate change.